erhanbicer-2nd/bluebook-for-bulldozers/README.md

  Model's performance on train data after backwards elimination 0.92786 RMSLE:0.24485

- About the other procedure, manual procedure,
+ About the other procedure, manual procedure, After fitting Random Forest Regressor, feature importances were